LibreWeb/Documentation/content/how-tos/_index.md

 ## How to browse content?

-Currently, you can visit pages in the address bar at the top of the browser.
+Currently, you can visit pages by using the address bar at the top of the LibreWeb browser.

 *WIP:* Once we have a decentralized nameserver solution in place (IPNS or alike).
 You will be able to visit pages using a human readable domain names.

 ## How to find other websites?

-*WIP:* We way want to implement a decentralized store, where you can store your metadata about your website.
-So no spiker/webcrawler or centralized solution should be needed to search the decentralized web.
+*WIP:* We way want to implement a decentralized store, where you can store your meta-data about your website.
+No spider/webcrawler or centralized solution should be needed to search the decentralized web.

-In the meanwhile, you need to know the content hash (also known as `CID`) of the file/site to you want to visit.
+In the meanwhile, you need to know the content hash (also known as `CID`) of the file/site you want to visit.

 ## How to contribute to LibreWeb Documentation?